Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 Vandenberg helped him extract himself with some affectionate smack-talk.

-"I just got this shit built an’ yer already busting it…" he grinned as Adam wiped splinters and blood off his shin.
+"I just got this shit built an’ yer already busting it..." he grinned as Adam wiped splinters and blood off his shin.

-"*Every* fuckin’ thing is breaking today…" Adam grumbled as he straightened up.
+"*Every* fuckin’ thing is breaking today..."
+Adam grumbled as he straightened up.
 He ignored the graze - he’d already endured far worse pain during that morning’s light PT routine.

 "Yeah, my bad bro.
 Shoulda built it Warhorse-proof."

-"Beginning to think there’s no such thing…" Adam grumbled, adding a muttered *"¡La madre que me parió…!"* as he examined the damage. "...Sorry, man."
+"Beginning to think there’s no such thing..."
+Adam grumbled, adding a muttered *"¡La madre que me parió...!"* as he examined the damage. "...Sorry, man."

 "Don’t even worry about it.
 ‘S a quick fix and I can make it stronger’n before."
 Rebar smacked him on the shoulder.
 "Firth’s got the barbecue going, there’s iced tea and football indoors and maybe something for that leg.
 And, y’know, the floor is made’a concrete."